jaarah855-hub/SQL-data-warehouse-project-1/README.md

 Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.

-🔴 This repository is an excellent resource for data enthousisast like me looking to showcase expertise in:
+🔴 This repository is an excellent resource for data enthousiast like me looking to showcase expertise in:

 SQL Development